 A penalty of $10 per day to a maximum of $250 may be charged if you don't notify us.

 A $3,000 penalty for gross negligence may also be charged if you knowingly, or under circumstances amounting to gross negligence, make false statements that result in (or that would have resulted in) any individual receiving a payment for which the individual is not eligible.

 - Amounts of the B.C.
 Emergency Benefit for Workers that you must repay, and

 To provide relief for B.C. residents affected by COVID-19, interest wasn’t charged until after September 30, 2020.

 If we’ve contacted you for further information about an application still in progress or you’ve received a Notice of Determination, you may wish to review the eligibility requirements.

 To have been eligible for the B.C.
 Emergency Benefit for Workers, you must have met all of the following requirements:

 - You lost your employment or self-employment income on or after March 15, 2020, and

-- You were eligible for the Canada Emergency Response Benefit (CERB) for any payment period between March 15, 2020 and September 26, 2020, and
+- You were eligible for the Canada Emergency Response Benefit (CERB) or the Employment Insurance Emergency Response Benefit (EI-ERB) for any payment period between March 15, 2020 and September 26, 2020, and

 - You have not repaid or aren't required to repay all of the CERB benefits